-On behalf of faculty, staff, and over 7000 fellow students, I welcome you to the CCSF Mission Campus, known as the Mission Center.
-This Center incorporates all the services necessary to access an Associate of Arts or Science (AA/AS) Degree.
+On behalf of faculty, staff, and over 7000 fellow students, I welcome you to the CCSF Mission Campus.
+This campus incorporates all the services necessary to access an Associate of Arts or Science (AA/AS) Degree.

 City College first offered classes in the Mission in 1971, in various locations throughout the district.
 Under the leadership of Mario Barrios, the Mission Education Task Force was formed, chaired by Community Leader Margaret Cruz.
 Her community wisdom and leadership invigorated the struggle for a permanent, full-service campus that would offer equitable educational opportunities to community members.

-The Mission Center has the largest version of the Aztec Calendar in the world.
+The Mission Campus has the largest version of the Aztec Calendar in the world.
 At 27 feet tall, the beautiful mural was created with approximately 660 hand-painted ceramic tiles.
-The Center, with its welcoming internal mural titled "The Future Is Ours," serves as an inspiration of opportunity and achievement for all who pass through its doors.
+The campus, with its welcoming internal mural titled "The Future Is Ours," serves as an inspiration of opportunity and achievement for all who pass through its doors.

-Most recently, the following programs have been added at the Mission Center:
+Most recently, the following programs have been added at the Mission Campus:

 - The Puente Program was historically designed to increase the number of Latino students who enroll in four-year colleges and universities, earn college degrees, and become mentors and leaders to future generations.
 However, Puente is open to all students.
 The Puento Program at City College of San Francisco has been recognized as #1 in California for a 62% UC transfer rate.